 There are many different parasites that can pose a threat to your pet.
 Fleas, ticks and lice, to name a few.
 All are blood feasting and all transmit disease.
 Fleas can transfer viral and bacterial disease to both humans and dogs.
-Ticks can cause all sorts of illness including Lyme, Ehrlichia, Anaplasma and Rocky Mountain Spotted Fever.
-Even if no diseases are transmitted, parasites can turn into infestations, both on the dog and in the house, in no time.
+Ticks can cause all sorts of illness including Lyme and Rocky Mountain Spotted Fever.
+Even if no diseases are transmitted, they can become infestations both on the dog and in the house in no time.

 Obviously, with all of these problems, we want to prevent our dogs from acquiring any of these parasites.
 It is however, overwhelming to wade through all of the options to help protect our pets from these parasites.

 To help with some of the preventatives on the market, we'll break them down into two major categories, chemical and natural.